egcrenshaw/github-pages-with-jekyll/_posts/2019-11-06-A-Title-for-Me.md

 a post
 ---
-title: "Your blog post title"
+title: A Title of a Thing
 date: YYYY-MM-DD
 ---
 some more text